hakatashi/esolang-box/README.md

 ## Usage

-Distributed docker images are seperated for each esolangs.
+Distributed docker images are separated for each esolangs.

-For example docker image for [Evil](https://esolangs.org/wiki/Evil) language is named as `esolang/evil`, which is hosted on [Dockre Hub](https://hub.docker.com/r/esolang/evil/).
+For example docker image for [Evil](https://esolangs.org/wiki/Evil) language is named as `esolang/evil`, which is hosted on [Docker Hub](https://hub.docker.com/r/esolang/evil/).

 ### How to run your own esolang program